-- Do not depress the accelerator and brake pedals at the same time during driving.
-If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Manual transmission - Do not shift gears unless the clutch pedal is fully depressed.
+- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain driving torque. - Manual transmission - Do not shift gears unless the clutch pedal is fully depressed.
 After shifting, do not release the clutch pedal abruptly.
 Doing so may damage the clutch, transmission and gears. - Observe the following to prevent the clutch from being damaged. - Do not rest your foot on the clutch pedal while driving.
-Doing so may cause clutch trouble. - Do not use any gear other than the 1st gear when starting off and moving forward. - Doing so may damage the clutch. - Do not use the clutch to hold the vehicle when stopping on an uphill grade. - Doing so may damage the clutch. - Do not shift the shift lever to R when the vehicle is still moving.
-Doing so may damage the clutch, transmission and gears. - ▶ Automatic transmission - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.
+Doing so may cause clutch trouble. - Do not use any gears other than the 1st gear when starting off and moving forward. - Doing so may damage the clutch. - Do not use the clutch to hold the vehicle when stopping on an uphill grade. - Doing so may damage the clutch. - Do not shift the shift lever to R when the vehicle is still moving.
+Doing so may damage the clutch, transmission and gears. - ► Automatic transmission - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.